Support vector comparison machines: Introduction

 The goal of learning is to find a comparison function $c:\RR^p \times \RR^p \rightarrow \{-1,0,1\}$ which generalizes to a test set of data, as measured by the zero-one loss:

 where $I$ is the indicator function.
 If there are no equality $y_i=0$ pairs, then this problem is equivalent to learning to rank with a pairwise zero-one loss function \citep{learning-to-rank}.
 Learning to rank has been extensively studied, resulting in state-of-the-art algorithms such as SVMrank \citep{ranksvm}.
-However, we are interested in learning to compare with equality $y_i=0$ pairs, which to our knowledge has only been studied by \citet{rank-with-ties}.
+However, we are interested in learning to compare with equality $y_i=0$ pairs, which to our knowledge has only been studied by \citet{rank-with-ties} where various paired comparison models were used and trained by gradient boosting.
+Paired comparison models for predicting ties included the Bradley-Terry Model \citep{bt}, Thurstone-Mosteller Model \citep{tm} and General Linear Models with a tie calling threshold.
+The Bradley-Terry Model, which does not accommodate ties, can be extended to accommodate ties in paired comparisons directly \citep{bt-tie}.
+Other works consider a different but somewhat related problem of ordinal regression where our outputs are in $1,\dots, K$ ordered classes to be predicted \citep{NIPS2002_2269}.
 In this article we propose SVMcompare, a support vector algorithm for these data.

 The notation and organization of this article is as follows.
 We use bold uppercase letters for matrices such as $\mathbf X, \mathbf K$, and bold lowercase letters for their row vectors $\mathbf x_i, \mathbf k_i$.
 In Section~\ref{sec:related} we discuss links with related work on classification and ranking, then in Section~\ref{sec:svm-compare} we propose a new algorithm: SVMcompare.
-We show results on 3 illustrative simulated data sets and one real learning to rank sushi data set in Section~\ref{sec:results}, then discuss future work in Section~\ref{sec:conclusions}.
+We show results on 3 illustrative simulated data sets and 2 real by learning to rank a sushi data set and a chess dataset in Section~\ref{sec:results} and~\ref{sec:chess}.
+We then discuss future work in Section~\ref{sec:conclusions}.